 There are very few people within the electronic keyboard and music technology markets that would not recognize the name Dave Smith.
-Many consider him to be the father of MIDI because of his efforts to standardize the way that keyboards and other electronic devices are interconnected.
+Many consider him to be a visionary, developer of several lifetimes of products, and the father of MIDI.
 What a lot of people don't know about Dave is that he was also the first, or at least one of the first to create a software synthesizer.

 How did you get into the musical instrument business?
 What was the original inspiration for the Sequential Circuits?